 A quick and easy frozen pie that tastes exactly like a root beer float, but you can eat it with a fork!

 Summertime is precious and fleeting.
 It's a time to bask in the sunshine and the company of people we love, while the weather is warm and the kids are out of school.
-We have long cherished summer days at the lake with our six wonderful grandkids ❤ (and a new granddaughter-in-law).
+Who wants to spend all their time fussing in the kitchen?

 I encourage you to find easy recipes, especially in the summer, because I've always believed WHO is around the table is infinitely more important than WHAT'S on the table!

 Here are a few more no-bake treats I'm sure your family will enjoy!
-Oreo Dirt Cake, Pistachio Dessert, Ice Cream Cake, and Peanut Buster Parfait!

 Love GB (Betty Streff)